nilotpaul/gospur/docs/development-usage.md

 ## Environment Variables

-All the configurations will be done for you by GoSpur.
+All the configurations will be done for you.

 Load env vars either by:
 - Creating a `.env` file.